 6. The most interesting campaign/operation in 2017

-7. Opinion of current condition of the industry
+7. The opinion of the current condition of the industry

 8. What changes are awaiting us in 2018?

-I cannot read future in tea leaves :( If I could, I would already be in Silicon Valley or drinking vodka with Elon.
+I cannot read the future in tea leaves 🙁 If I could, I would already be in Silicon Valley or drinking vodka with Elon.

 9. What challenges are awaiting us in 2018?